-To provide social services the City will provide funding to The Jesse Tree of Idaho to provide one-time rental assistance to Meridian residents who are at immediate risk of homelessness; the Boys & Girls

-Club to provide scholarships for children to participate in extended care programs; and CATCH, Inc. to provide care coordination and assistance for individuals applying for SSI/SSDI who are experiencing homelessness and have a mental health disorder.
-These projects were selected to provide stability with wrap-around services that offer childcare for caregivers to work, financial stability for those who can't, and emergency rental assistance for those in need.
+To provide social services the City will provide funding to The Jesse Tree of Idaho and CATCH to offer emergency assistance to Meridian residents who are at risk of homelessness or termination of utilities; and the Boys & Girls Club to provide scholarships for children to participate in extended care programs.
+These projects were selected to provide stability with wrap-around services that offer childcare for caregivers to work and emergency housing assistance for those in need.
+Additionally, the City will use funding provided by the CARES Act (CDBG-CV) to prioritize projects for services related to homelessness prevention and stabilization, food security, behavioral health (mental health and substance use disorders), and domestic/intimate partner violence and sexual assault.
+Projects funded with CDBG-CV will provide assistance to those who have been affected by COVID-19.